minad/consult/README.md

 ## Acknowledgments

-You can probably guess from the name that this package is inspired by [counsel](https://github.com/abo-abo/swiper/blob/master/counsel.el).
+You can probably guess from the name that this package is inspired by and partially derived from [counsel](https://github.com/abo-abo/swiper/blob/master/counsel.el) (Author Oleh Krehel, Copyright Free Software Foundation, Inc.).
 Note that we are far from counsel in terms of covered functionality.
-Many of the commands found in this package are derived from the [selectrum wiki](https://github.com/raxod502/selectrum/wiki/Useful-Commands).
+Furthermore some of the commands found in this package were taken from the [selectrum wiki](https://github.com/raxod502/selectrum/wiki/Useful-Commands).